GodotModding/gmlwiki/docs/guides/modding/script_extensions.md

 Script Extensions **will not be applied to scripts that are [`preload()`ed](https://docs.godotengine.org/en/stable/classes/class_%40gdscript.html#class-gdscript-method-preload "preload() is a GDScript feature")** in any way.
-This affects both scripts which are preloaded directly - `#!gd preload("res://player.gd")` - and scripts which are indirectly preloaded by being used in preloaded scenes - `#!gd preload("res://player.tscn")`.
+This affects both scripts which are preloaded directly - `#!gd2 preload("res://player.gd")` - and scripts which are indirectly preloaded by being used in preloaded scenes - `#!gd2 preload("res://player.tscn")`.
 This is a Godot limitation we have yet to find a complete workaround for.
 For scenes there can be a way to circumvent this limitation by extending the scene that instantiates it.
 For example, the pause menu in dome keeper was preloaded and instantiated from another scene.
 The other scene was extended, which